eroshiva/Alarm-Correlation-App-Sample/README.md

 # Alarm Correlation Function
-It is a concept of an Alarm Correlation Function for multi-vendor environment as a SDN application.
+It is a concept of an Alarm Correlation Function for multi-vendor environment as a SDN application (developed in ONOS v.2.2).

 ## Description
 This Alarm Correlation Function is composed as a SDN application for ONOS.